 I believe Gemvera has pivoted since I have purchased with them.
 At the time, they would send you an insured box to return your own jewelry that you wanted to be reset.
 I had my mother’s engagement ring reset into a necklace as well as a lone diamond earring bereft of its partner reset into a ring.
 Since you provide the gemstone, the process and materials for the chain and band were priced favorably.
 I don’t believe they offer this option anymore, but they do still have customizable jewelry albeit with their own stones.

-Something that is a little bit tough about writing for the Medlare is that there are brands I’d like to test, but out both financial and need constraints, I can’t embark on every fun shiny sparkle.
-With that said, AUrate & Mejuri also run in the same direct-to-consumer circle but additionally have pieces that are sterling silver with gold vermeil overlay.
+Something that is a little bit tough about writing for the Medlare is that there are brands I’d like to test, but out both financial and need constraints, I don’t embark on every fun shiny sparkle.
+With that said, AUrate & Kinn also run in the same direct-to-consumer circle but additionally have pieces that are sterling silver with gold vermeil overlay.
 This option works well for those who aren’t as partial to solid gold and want a cheaper price point.
-I did order some Mejuri solid gold hoops and will update the review after I’ve worn them for some time.

 Updated March 2019